ajfisch/few-shot-cp/README.md

     ...
 ```

+### Meta calibration
-3. Compute calibration of nonconformity scores + quantiles on test data.
+Compute calibration of nonconformity scores + quantiles on test data.
 This uses the `meta_conformal` prediction functions.

 The important thing to note is that validity scores are computed based on marginalizing over task and task examples (for calibration/support vs test).
 For each task, we compute a batch of examples with different support/test splits and record their scores (see `create_conformal_dataset` in each of the subdirectories).
 After this is done, the main access point for calculating results is via importing: